 - If you’ve suffered a head injury at any time in your life, it can lead to mood changes, seizures and/or trouble staying awake, all of which are associated with narcolepsy.

-Depending on your answers and your medical history, they may refer you for a physical examination or arrange for a blood test kit to be sent to your home.
+Depending on your answers and your medical history, they may refer you for a physical examination or arrange for a blood test.
 This will help them diagnose an underlying cause for your narcolepsy, or even find a totally different reason for your symptoms.